-Before you Google payroll services, ask around.
-Does anyone you know deal with a payroll service?
-If so, ask if they would recommend them to you.
+One way to find a payroll service is to ask other small businesses for their recommendations.
 A recommendation from someone you know means that chances are they will be honest about their level of satisfaction with the company.
 Once you have a few services you are interested in ask if they can provide you with two or three references from clients who have businesses similar to your own.
 Recommendations are the best way to discover the reputation and quality of the firm.
-(You may also want to check with the Better Business Bureau to find out if the company has any outstanding complaints.)

 Prices and Hidden Fees:

 The first question on everyone’s mind and the first question that need to be asked is: How much?
 They may charge a flat-fee with an additional charge per check or a charge based on the frequency of payroll.
 You may want to pay your employees every week but find that every other week will save you money.
 This is something that should be taken into consideration.
 Also, be sure to see a detailed breakdown of the bill to discover those hidden fees that some companies may “forget” to mention.
 For example simply changing an employee to direct deposit or adding a new employee might accrue additional charges.
 You may also want to ask if the charges and fees you were quoted are subject to change and if so, do they increase frequently?